 Lessons From Recent Cases on the Use of Statistics to Prove Classwide Liability and Damages

-This CLE course will explore and provide guidance to trial lawyers on the use of statistical analyses in class litigation.
+This CLE course will explore and guide trial lawyers on the use of statistical analyses in class litigation.

-- Overview of statistics concepts and their uses
+- Overview of statistical concepts and their uses

 - Notable case law

 The panel will review these and other key issues:

 - What are the implications of recent case law on using statistical sampling to prove classwide liability and damages?